 Androgens are hormones that majorly influence the development of the male reproductive system.

-Testosterone is responsible and essential for increased bone and muscle, growth of body hair, developing broader shoulder, voice deepening and growth of the penis.
+Testosterone is responsible and essential for increased growth of bone and muscle, growth of body hair, developing broader shoulder, voice deepening and growth of the penis.

 Androstenedione – These are the hormones that act as a precursor to estrogens and testosterone.